Table of Contents

 The opposing sides of the clash will send more and more orders to gauge how the market receives them.
 When they see their opponent’s side win and they’re invested in the opposite, they will try to hit harder from their position and vice versa.

 This causes the market to change direction after a fakeout.
 All these clashes between big players cause these effects that make prices go up and down.
 Eventually, one side will win but during the period of clashes, it’s an extremely volatile whipsaw event that small-time traders will be caught in between and potentially wiped out.

 As regular traders who have no market power to affect prices, what can we do?
 What should we look at in order to save ourselves from being wiped out in this clash of titans?

-Another thing to do in order to pass safely through the whipsaw event is to stay calm and confident in your multi timeframe analysis.
+Another thing to do in order to pass safely through the whipsaw event is to stay calm and confident in your multi-timeframe analysis.
 All you have to do is keep your position and not get caught with your stops too close to the event.
 Leave room for fluctuations but remember that it’s a risky event and we don’t really recommend that you move your stop loss to a very distant area.
-However, knowing the characteristics of a whipsaw, we know that these events tend to expand their range on the lower side and on the upper side.
-It’s hard to admit, but this realistic market event will probably force you to take higher risk and expand on the the risk you’re already willing to take.
+However, knowing the characteristics of a whipsaw pattern, we know that these events tend to expand their range on the lower side and on the upper side.
+It’s hard to admit, but this realistic market event will probably force you to take higher risks and expand on the risk you’re already willing to take.

 A final way to survive the event is something you should really always be doing, and that is to be vigilantly attentive.
 This is the worst possible time for set and forget strategies.
 This is the time that you should maintain your position and continue to re-evaluate the market.
 You need to absorb more market hints as they appear.
 This will, however, be confusing and tiring because you’re in the midst of an unresolved clash.
 There’s no good way to determine which side will win but try to rely on your multi-frame analysis, try to gain as much confluence all the time, and keep redoing your analysis and checking if things are changing.